The Ford Explorer and Jeep Grand Cherokee are two models that busy households are likely to consider as their core family vehicle.

 And as a side note, if you like everything in the Grand Cherokee except its lack of a third-row seat, you might want to check out the Dodge Durango, which adds a third row but admittedly doesn’t have the off-road emphasis.

 The Explorer continues to offer some extraordinary advanced-safety features, like inflatable rear seatbelts, adaptive cruise control, collision warning with brake support, and a lane-keep system.
 On the Grand Cherokee you’ll find optional parking sensors, blind-spot monitors, adaptive cruise control, and a front crash warning system.
 Both models are good but not perfect in their crash-test results from U.S. agencies, and all considered we’d call it a tie.

-To us it’s a virtual tie, and our ratings reflect that.
-And to break it, you should ask yourself whether you put more weight on interior space and versatility (the Explorer) or the off-road prowess and refined, unflappable feel of the Grand Cherokee.
+To us it’s a clear win for the Jeep, with some caveats.
+Before you buy, ask whether you put more weight on interior space and versatility (the Explorer) or the off-road prowess and refined, unflappable feel of the Grand Cherokee.

 |Fuel Economy - Combined City and Highway|

 |Second Leg Room (in)|